The-McGrail-Foundation/MIMEDefang-website/content/pages/man/mimedefang-notify.md

 upper-case letter, possibly followed by a space and some arguments, and then followed by a newline.

-Two special messages are \"\*OK\" followed by a newline, which is issued when a listener first connects, and \"\*ERR\" followed by some text and a newline, which is issued when an error occurs.
+Two special messages are "*OK" followed by a newline, which is issued when a listener first connects, and "*ERR" followed by some text and a newline, which is issued when an error occurs.

 The normal messages are: